 On the other hand, foreign companies that are expanding into Singapore are further required to specify whether the new corporations are Branch Offices, Representative Offices, or Subsidiaries.

-- Register a Business Name: When starting a business in Singapore, business name registration generally precedes company incorporation.
+When starting a business in Singapore, business name registration generally precedes company incorporation.
 It’s only after you’ve successfully registered and reserved a name that you can go ahead and attach it to your incorporation application form.
+Whether you're opening a sole proprietorship, a corporation, or a representative office, you'll need a business name.

 That said, business name registration occurs on ACRA’s BizFile+ website.
 As a business filing agency, we usually log into the portal and place applications on behalf of our clients.
 ACRA subsequently reviews the names and then gives a go-ahead in hours or days.

-The address here should essentially be the physical location where your business will be placed.
-And in case you’re wondering, ACRA doesn’t accept P.O Box addresses.
-Only valid physical addresses can be approved.
+The address is essentially the physical location where your business will be placed.
+ACRA doesn’t accept P.O Box addresses or virtual properties.
+Only valid physical addresses can be approved for your business idea, whether it is a small business, or a corporation.

 But, don’t confuse that with your residential address.
-While you could use the same address for both fields during incorporation, your business address and residential address should be different.
+While you could use the same address for both fields during incorporation, your business address and residential address should be different for professional purposes, especially if you consider the company as a separate legal entity from your personal accounts.

 And if you’re working with partners or shareholders, you might want to confirm their individual contributions, the number of shares on offer, plus the corresponding value of each share.